rostools/r-cubed-intro/paper.md

-The amount of biological data created increases every year, and with it the need for the skills and knowledge to process and analyze data [@Brownson2015].
-With the open science movement on the rise, methods and analytic process are also expected to be open and transparent and scientific studies to be reproducible [@Watson2015].
+The amount of biological data created increases every year, and with it the need for the skills and knowledge to process and analyze this data [@Brownson2015].
+With the open science movement on the rise, methods and analytic process are also expected to be open and transparent and for scientific studies to be reproducible [@Watson2015].

-Unfortunately, training in modern computational skills has not kept pace, which is particularly evident in biomedical research [@Cooper2017].
-The computational learning module we have developed and described below aims to bring awareness to and improve skills in R, reproducibility, and open science for researchers in the field of diabetes research.
+Unfortunately, training in modern computational skills has not kept pace, which is particularly evident in biomedical research [@Cooper2017;@Attwood2017].
+The computational learning module we have developed and described below aims to introduce and improve skills in R, reproducibility, and open science for researchers in the field of diabetes research.

 The `r-cubed` learning module is structured as a three-day workshop, with five sub-modules.
 We have specifically designed the module as an open educational